MITHaystack/HOPS/doc/reference/source/hops4/data_processing/calibration_operators/MHO_MixedPolYShift.rst

 Y-polarization component of mixed linear/circular polarization products (e.g., ``RY`` or ``YR``).
 This correction ensures that mixed-polarization cross-products (``XR+YR`` or ``RX+RY``) sum coherently.
-This operator is primarily intended for use duringr mixed VGOS-SX observations.
+This operator is primarily intended for use during mixed VGOS-SX observations.

 Control File Trigger
 --------------------